hackalot/mirus/support/readme.md

 * Typical OS stuff (gdt, idt, etc.)

 ### Testing
+We do not have bleeding-edge ISO images avalible currently.
+In order to test drive Mirus, you will need to build it from the source - which is a relatively painless task.
+You will want to clone and build the git tree from the `master` branch.
+Full build instructions are found in the `support/building.text` file.

+A build of Mirus with no additional configuration or specified tasks will generate a bootable `mirus.iso` in the `build` directory.
+You can burn this to any bootable medium you see fit, or run it in a virtual machine.

+After building Mirus, you may run `rake qemu` to run the freshly generated image in Qemu, provided it is installed.

+### Building
 ```
 rake configure
 rake
 ```

+### Dependencies
 To build Mirus, you will need to meet the following dependencies.
 If you are not sure whether they are installed on your system, `rake` will notify you on build.

 * `rake` >= 0.9.6